kamui-fin/log-sense/README.md

 How well does pre-training on diverse log data generalize to different data?

+As RAPID and LAnoBERT rely on regex parsing to un-parameterize the log sequences, we wondered if simply introducing a more generic parser would offset the costs of compiling new regexes for each dataset.
+In general, we can't assume formats such as timestamps won't evolve over time.

 ## Long Term

 In the future, this study could introduce a brand new metric to test the viability of log anomaly detection systems in an online, distributed environment.